amirkeren/bluemix-lab1/README.md

 # CloudFoundry and Cloudant Starter Overview

-The CloudFoundry Starter demonstrates a simple, reusable Node.js web application that works with Cloudant NoSQL DB
+The CloudFoundry Starter demonstrates a simple, reusable Node.js web application that works with Cloudant NoSQL DB.
+The goal is to create a working UI that allows the insertion of documents into a Cloudant DB

 # Table of contents
 1. [Preparation](https://github.com/amirkeren/bluemix-lab1/blob/master/README.md#preparation)